OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/notification-hubs/notification-hubs-python-push-notification-tutorial.md

             if not any(x in notification_format for x in valid_formats):
                 raise Exception(
                     "Invalid Notification format. " +
-                    "Must be one of hello following - 'template', 'apple', 'gcm', 'windows', 'windowsphone', 'adm', 'baidu'")
+                    "Must be one of the following - 'template', 'apple', 'gcm', 'windows', 'windowsphone', 'adm', 'baidu'")

             self.format = notification_format
             self.payload = payload